lucavallin/verto/README.md

 Welcome! 👋🏼

-**First Issue** is an initiative to curate easy pickings from popular projects, so developers who've never contributed to open-source can get started quickly.
+**First Issue** is an initiative to curate a list of accessible issues from popular projects, so developers look for a new (or first) project to contribute to can get started quickly.

-Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
-We believe getting developers to fix super-easy issues removes the barrier for future contributions.
-This is why First Issue exists.
+Open-source maintainers are always looking to get more people involved, but it can be challenging to become a contributor.
+We believe First Issue lowers the barrier for future contributions - and this is why it exists.

 ## Adding a new project